top of page

-- hmariellaburns
+• hmariellaburns

-- 3 min read
+• 3 min read

 Carl Jung said, "The world will ask you who you are and if you do not know, the world will tell you.”

-Each new glimmer propelled us on to our next project.
-We bounced between jobs and relationships smiling convincingly through the cycles of crash and burn.
-We numbed out from the internal chaos and hid behind a shiny facade.
-On the rare occasion we revealed our truth, we were misdiagnosed by a system informing us that it's our fault, we are disordered and offering a lifetime of pills that will make us feel worse.
+For decades the world told us who we are and we adjusted ourselves at our expense.
+Knowingly and repeatedly abandoning ourselves to fit society's boxes.
+Seduced by productivity, materialism and the promise of belonging.
+Each new glimmer propelled us on to our next jobs and relationship, smiling convincingly through the cycles of crash and burn.
+We numbed from the internal chaos and hid behind a shiny facade.
+On the rare occasion we revealed our truth, we were misdiagnosed by a system inaccurately informing us that we are disordered and offering a lifetime of pills that can make us feel worse.

 Questions to ask yourself ...